evykassirer/notes/cs241/class_notes.md

 	output m2.code
 	output imports, exports, relocates

-***Compiler***
+###Compiler

 Assembly language has a simple structure, is easy to parse, straightforward and unambiguous.

 Now we turn our attention to the compiler.
-	Source program -> [compiler] -> assembly code (equivalent meaning) First step of our compiler:
+Source program -> [compiler] -> assembly code (equivalent meaning)

-	source program->[scanner/lexical analysis]->tokens
+First step of our compiler: source program->[scanner/lexical analysis]->tokens

 A high-level language is a more complex structure.
 It is harder to recognize, and we have no single translation to machine code.
 To convert to machine language we use a compiler.

 How does a compiler recognize if a given program is valid?
-Note we're not asking if it's logically correct (a much harder program), but just whether the sequence of characters forms and allowed program based on the specifications of the language.
+Note we're not asking if it's logically correct (a much harder problem), but just whether the sequence of characters forms and allowed program based on the specifications of the language.

 Eventually, once the compiler can recognize whether a program is valid, how do we translate the program into an equivalent program in the target language? (usually lower-level).

 Is this a valid c++ program?

 	int main() {
 		int a = 1;
 		int b = 2;